TnRuslan/test-movies-app/README.md

 You can find some films and look detail information about it, and also you can add a movie to your favorite

+In the project used redux-toolkit, with RTK-Query.
+Components from Material Ui are used for styling.